 She spent weeks in a coma and her family feared she would not survive, the Daily Record reported.

-A video of the 16-year-old released last month, in which she thanked the doctors who saved her life, showed the scale of the damage wreaked by the drug.
+doctors who saved her life, showed the scale of the damage wreaked by

 But a picture posted to the Support For Amy Facebook page shows her fighting back.